-Yesterday I reviewed “After the Sunset” (click here to read it) and found myself mentioning the remake of “The Thomas Crown Affair” several times as a comparison.
+When I reviewed “After the Sunset” (click here to read it) and found myself mentioning the remake of “The Thomas Crown Affair” several times as a comparison.
 Well, I thought, maybe I should review “The Thomas Crown Affair” … and here it comes.
-I have to say I’m not a big fan of remakes (look at “Fun with Dick and Jane” as just one example of a bland revival — click here to read my review of the original).
-There is a reason that someone copies something – usually because it was good.
+I have to say I’m not a big fan of remakes (look at “Fun with Dick and Jane” as just one example of a bland revival – click here to read my review of the original).
+There is a reason that someone copies something – usually because it was good and because they don’t have the same level of creativity as the originators.
 However, I can’t say that the remake of “The Thomas Crown Affair” is better because I haven’t watched the original in its entirety.
 I’d have to believe that Steve McQueen and Faye Dunaway did an exemplary job, but I still cannot compare.
 “The Thomas Crown Affair” heated up screens with a couple of fortysomethings hooking up (especially on a staircase) and is a solid film from first frame to its last.

 ‘The Thomas Crown Affair’